What Is a Mortgage Lien?

 Title Theory States

-In title theory states, a lender holds the actual legal title to a piece of real estate for the life of the loan while the borrower/mortgagor holds the equitable title.
-When the sale of the real estate goes through, the seller actually transfers the property to the lender.
+When the sale of the real estate goes through, the seller transfers the property to the lender.
 The lender then grants equitable title to the borrower.
 This means that the borrower can occupy and use the property, but the lender has legal ownership over it.

-In title theory states, a lender can simply step in and take possession of the property if a borrower defaults on the loan.
-Since the lender is technically the property owner, the lender simply revokes the borrower's equitable title and takes the property.
+In title theory states, a lender can step in and take possession of the property if a borrower defaults on the loan.
+Since the lender is technically the property owner, the lender revokes the borrower's equitable title and takes the property.

 Lien Theory States

 In lien theory states, the borrower takes the legal title to the property while a lender holds a mortgage lien over it.
 A lien is a non-possessory security interest in a piece of property.
-In the case of a mortgage lien, it is an interest that a lender holds in real property that does not involve possession, but the property carries the burden of the mortgage lien for the life of the loan.

-If the borrower attempts to sell the property before satisfying the debt, the mortgage lien will show in a title search as a cloud on the title.
-The lien allows the lender to step in and claim a portion of the sale proceeds enough to satisfy what is left of the loan before releasing the lien, which will clear the title and allow the sale to go forward.
+The lien allows the lender to step in and claim a portion of the sale proceeds enough to satisfy what is left of the loan before releasing the lien.
+Releasing the lien will clear the title and allow the sale to go forward.

 Learn More About Mortgage Liens From an Attorney